YaffleZ/Griphook/README.md

 # Griphook - Azure Key Vault Advanced Secrets Editor

-A modern, secure web application for managing Azure Key Vault secrets with advanced features including batch editing, adding new secrets, and deletion capabilities.
+A modern, secure application for managing Azure Key Vault secrets with advanced features including batch editing, adding new secrets, and deletion capabilities.
+Available as both a web application and native desktop app.

 *Named after the goblin vault keeper at Gringotts - your trusted guardian for Azure Key Vault secrets.*